jonathanhogg/flitter/docs/shaders.md

 `downsample=` *DIVISOR*
 : This specifies how much to reduce the size of the output frame-buffer for down-sampled passes.
-It is specified as a divisor of `size`.
-Default is `2`, i.e., the frame-buffer will be half the width and height of `size`, and therefore contain a quarter of the pixels.
+It is specified as a divisor of the shader `size` attribute.
+Default is `2`, i.e., the frame-buffer will be half the width and height, and therefore contain a quarter of the pixels.
+The value of the `size` uniform (if declared) will be the current pass' output frame-buffer size.

+For multi-pass shaders, the `last` sampler uniform provides access to the output image of the previous frame *only* during the first pass (`pass` is $0$).
+For subsequent passes, this sampler will access the output of the previous pass.

-For multi-pass shaders, the following addition uniforms are available:
+The following additional uniforms are available:

 `uniform int passes`
 : Will be set to the number of times that this shader will be executed, as specified by the `passes` attribute.

 `uniform int pass`
-: Will be set to the pass number of the current execution, counting from `0`.
+: Will be set to the number of the current pass, counting from `0`.

 `uniform int downsample`
 : Will be set to the value of `downsample` for down-sampled passes and `1` for normal passes.

-`uniform sampler2D last`
-: For multi-pass shaders, the `last` uniform provides access to the output image of the previous frame only during the first pass (`pass` is $0$).
-For subsequent passes, this will contain the output of the previous pass.

 `uniform sampler2D first`
-: If specified, this sampler allows access to the output of the *first pass* of the shader in the second and subsequent passes.
+: If declared, this sampler allows access to the output of the *first pass* of the shader in the second and subsequent passes.
 During the first pass, `first` will be a "zero" texture returning transparent for any coordinate.